Food is more than the sum of its parts.

 Yet the absorption of flavonoids depends largely on the food matrix in which they’re embedded.
 If you consume flavonoids in isolation, your absorption isn’t going to be that good.
 But when they appear in a mixture of complex carbohydrates, absorption shoots way up.

-Since iron deficiency is common among people eating a traditional southeast Asian diet (largely rice, vegetables, and spices), a group of researchers were studying the wisdom of giving iron supplements.
+Since iron deficiency is common among people eating a traditional southeast Asian diet (largely rice, vegetables, and spices), a group of researchers were studying the wisdom of giving iron supplements to people in this group.

 But they didn’t just give people an iron supplement and see how it was absorbed.
 To make their study maximally scientific, they had to standardize the meals the research subjects were consuming.
 So they took the raw ingredients (rice, vegetables and spices) and blended them together into a texture-less smoothie, then added an iron supplement.